Porgramming-Hero-web-course/batch-4-assignment-1-Apurbopaul131/src/blog-1.md

 that does not exixt in constituent property then you get a compile-time error.
 You can use type narrowing concept to determine which union types currently hold by varriable.
 The type nrarrowing concept are inplemented by typof operator,in or any custom logic.
-Type narrowing is most important when you used union types.Because, if you want to use any methods on variable that does not exist in all union types you can get a error.
+Type narrowing is most important when you used union types.Because, if you want to use any methods on variable that does not exist in all union types you can get a compiler-error.

 **Example:**